TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/examples/tisp/sigchain_dsp_rt/sigchain_biquad_cascade.md

 [TOC]

+\warning **EXPERIMENTAL FEATURE DISCLAIMER:** TISP (Texas Instruments Signal Processing) library and associated examples are currently in experimental versions.
+These are provided for evaluation and development purposes only.
+Texas Instruments does not offer official support for TISP at this time.
+Use at your own discretion.

 # Introduction

-This example demonstrates a simple real-time parametric equalization signal processing chain using TISP (Texas Instruments Signal Processing) libraries running on the DSP Core (C75).
+This example demonstrates a simple real-time parametric equalization signal processing chain using TISP (Texas Instruments Signal Processing) library running on the DSP Core (C75).
 The example showcases a 3-stage cascade biquad filter implementation for parametric EQ processing.

-The signal chain applies parametric equalization to multi-channel audio data in real-time, using cascade biquad filters optimized for DSP execution.
+The signal chain applies parametric equalization to multi-channel audio data in real-time, using a cascade biquad filter, optimized for DSP execution.

 ## Example Workflow